 If you wonder why you keep seeing the same ad, over and over, the answer could be fingerprinting.

-Fingerprinting is a type of online tracking that’s different from cookies or ordinary trackers.
-This digital fingerprint is created when a company makes a unique profile of your computer, software, add-ons, and even preferences.
+Fingerprinting is a type of online tracking that’s more invasive than ordinary cookie-based tracking.
+A digital fingerprint is created when a company makes a unique profile of you based on your computer, software, add-ons, and even preferences.
 Your settings like the screen you use, the fonts installed on your computer, and even your choice of a web browser can all be used to create a fingerprint.